Vitols999/QMS-WIKI/OfflineDocumentation.md

 ## Building the `*.html` files

-Change into the `QMapShack-doc` directory containing the offline documentation and issue the commands
+Open a bash shell window, change into the `QMapShack-doc` directory containing the offline documentation and issue the commands

 ```
-#!bash
 cd QMapShack-doc
 make doc
 _YourBrowser_ DocMain.html